DanielHou315/Spatial-Audio-Guidance-System/README.md

 To immerse in a spatial audio environment, a dual-channel headphone is required.
 Both bluetooth and wired USB headphones have been used for this project.

 # Software
-This program is developed primarily with Python, ZED SDK, and OpenAL.
+This program is developed primarily with ZED SDK and OpenAL.

-The audio framework of this program is programmed in C++, while the video handling is in Python.
+The audio framework of this program is programmed in C++, and the video part in Python.
 This is to enable future expandability of object recognition models in Python, such as YOLO integration.

 # Setup